 Nevertheless, it is not often that you meet with a presidential historian and I was a little startled by the experience.
 To start off, I was surprisingly nervous.
 I almost dumped a glass of ice tea on him.
-It was also surprisingly unpleasant to endure the process.
+It was also surprisingly unpleasant.
 I prepped for the interview by sorting through old photographs and rereading about 30 old notes and letters from the 1980-1981 era of my life.
-It was a shocking reminder of the emotional immaturity of my early 20s.
+It was a shocking reminder of the emotional immaturity of my early 20's.
 I confessed to one of my friends, for example, that my ratings as an instructor in the political science department at Cornell University had improved since the last semester because I had stopped laughing out loud at the students who said stupid things.

-I also found out that presidential historians have an awkward role in informing people of the deaths of those who are in, or used to be in, their social circles.
+I also found out that presidential historians have an awkward role in informing people of the deaths of those who used to be in their social circles.
 In my case, I discovered that one of the Occidental College radical leaders I knew, Gary Chapman, 58, had died of a heart attack last December.
-I had mentioned Gary Chapman as a prominent leader of the student anti-apartheid movement in Meeting Young Obama earlier this year.
-Alerting people to this sort of news, apparently, comes with the territory when you are a Pulitzer Prize winning historian.
+I had mentioned Chapman as a prominent leader of the student anti-apartheid movement in Meeting Young Obama earlier this year.

 Nevertheless, Garrow made it pleasant to reminisce about old friends and to learn who got married to who, who succeeded in life, and who crashed and burned in a spectacular fashion.
 My attitude, of course, is that I'm going to be deceased for a lot longer than I have lived and consequently I provided him with my complete honesty - flaws and all.